kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Vasodilation secondary to the effects of local metabolites

 #### Answer: E. Vasodilation secondary to the effects of local metabolites - TRUE
+- Vasodilation in active skeletal muscles, prompted by the release of metabolic products from the muscle tissue, reduces the resistance to flow and results in an increased blood flow to the involved tissues.
+The increase in blood flow is dependent on maintaining the mean arterial blood pressure, which usually rises only slightly with exercise.
+Thus, the slight rise in arterial blood pressure coupled with a significant rise in blood flow indicates that the total vascular resistance must decline during exercise.
+The decrease in vascular resistance occurs because skeletal muscle represents approximately 50% of total body weight in the normal adult.
+Therefore, a decrease in this tissue can more than compensate for the increased resistance in tissues such as the gastrointestinal tract, kidneys, and skin during periods of mild to moderate exercise.

 ### Q2.4
 A patient with chronic obstructive pulmonary disease undergoes measurement of his lung volumes and capacities prior to undergoing major abdominal surgery.
 The volume of gas in his lungs at the end of a normal expiration is referred to as the: